jcalcutt/Lagrange/_posts/2018-01-08-plotting-apple-activity-data.md

 ![table]({{ "/assets/table.jpg" | absolute_url }})

-Since my phone is in my pocket shortly before I go to bed and not too long after I get up in the morning, I figured that I could work out a ‘sleep’ duration.
+Since my phone is in my pocket both; shortly before I go to bed and not too long after I get up in the morning, I figured that I could work out a ‘sleep’ duration.
 This would be based on the last value from the previous day and the